sholtodouglas/sholtodouglas.github.io/_posts/2020-06-03-DoesHierarchialRLWorkYet.md

 ![alt text](https://sholtodouglas.github.io/images/hierarchial/hiervsnot.png "Hierarchy vs Single Layer")

-## What kind of Sub goal performs best?
+## What kind of Subgoal performs best?

 On the left, subgoals in the full environment state are visualised - with the transparent pointmass and block visualising the subgoal.
 On the right, subgoals exclusively in the controllable dimensions of the environment are visulised - only the pointmass itself.
 In the center, a non hierarchial model without subgoals is shown.